AdamStuckert/LabOnboarding/README.md

 EHS lab training: The lab safety training catalog can be found [here](https://uh.edu/ehs/commons/safety-training/catalog/).
 You will be required to take the [general lab safety training](https://ehlsa.cougarnet.uh.edu/EHSA/login?showtrainingregistration=yes), please note that you have to sign up for a zoom training session for this training.

+## Lab meetings

+We will have weekly lab meetings with the Albecker lab.
+Postdocs and grad students are expected to attend, undergraduates are encouraged to attend but not required to do so.
+We will do our best to schedule lab meetings so that everyone can attend.
+We will use the first lab meeting of the semester to plan that semester's lab meetings.
+Lab meetings will vary in purpose, but we will aim to provide feedback on experimental design, manuscripts, grants, fellowships, etc; share/learn new professional skills; discuss new papers; etc.

 ## Cluster access